June 2, 2020

 After more than a decade of increases, overdose deaths finally saw a decline in 2018.
-Yet, this positive trend may have come to an abrupt end in early 2020 as the United States faced COVID-19.
-Anecdotal evidence from the frontlines of the pandemic suggest communities across the US may be experiencing a spike in overdose deaths as economic uncertainty continues and social distancing impacts patients’ access to treatment.
+Yet, this positive trend appears to have come to an abrupt end in early 2020 as the United States faced COVID-19.
+Preliminary evidence suggests communities across the US experienced a spike in overdose deaths as economic uncertainty spread and social distancing impacted patients’ access to treatment.

 According to one substance-use provider, flattening the curve for opioid overdose deaths “took millions and millions of dollars and a lot of innovative practices… it took a lot to reach that point and… we now have COVID.”

 In fact, the providers we have spoken to so far express concern that the pandemic and shutdown will exacerbate problematic substance use.
 Increased levels of isolation, anxiety, and uncertainty will lead some people with existing substance-use disorders to turn to drugs and alcohol and may drive other people to engage in problematic use.
 Dwindling supplies of illicit drugs will encourage people to try new and potentially more harmful drugs.
 And social distancing will mean more people will be isolated when they use drugs, making it difficult to administer life-saving overdose reversal medications like Narcan.